Fall cleanups that keep the rivers clean as well

 What many people don’t realize is that one definition of pollution is “the right stuff in the wrong place.”
 While our rives and lakes contain bacteria and insects that can consume some leaves, if too many leaves wash into rivers and lakes, those leaves decompose into the fertilizer phosphorus that feeds lake algae and can turn our rives and lakes green and stinky.

 So how many leaves is “too many”?
 While you’re not in charge of what your neighbors do, you can be in charge of what happens on your property.
-Rake up leaves as soon as possible and either compost them on your property or take them to a local leaf collection or compost site.
-Visit your city’s website for information about local compost sites.
+Rake up leaves as soon as possible and either compost them on your property, or take them to a local leaf collection or compost site.
+The city of Faribault operates a compost site.
+Call Faribault City Hall at 507-334-2222 or visit ci.faribault.mn.us to confirm site hours during the coronavirus pandemic.

 You may also want to wash your car this fall.
 But when you do, keep in mind that our storm drains dump directly into local rivers and lakes.
 So, anything that does down that drain ends up in the rivers where we swim, fish, and canoe.
 The best car washing solution for clean rivers is to go to a commercial car wash.
-The soapy wash and rinse water from those businesses goes down wastewater pipes and gets cleaned up at the city’s wastewater treatment plant.
+The soapy wash and rinse water from those businesses goes down wastewater pipes and gets cleaned up at the city’s Water Reclamation Plant.

 • You can park your car or truck on the lawn and wash it.
 Grass lawns filter the soap and keep it out of our waterways.